Rules & Forms

 22. Cheating: Any angler caught cheating in any Heartland Anglers tournament will be immediately disqualified and banned from entering any future events.
 Heartland Anglers reserves the right to report any incident of cheating to law enforcement and/or other tournament organizations.
 Heartland cooperates with local law enforcement, park rangers and fish/wildlife officers during its tournaments.
 If any participant is found to be in violation of local, state or federal law during tournament hours, he/she/they will immediately be disqualified and unable to compete in future tournaments.

-24. Protest: All protests must be submitted in writing to tournament directors no later than 15 minutes after close of weigh-in.
+24. Protest: All protests must be submitted in writing along with $100 cash to tournament directors no later than 15 minutes after close of weigh-in.
 Verbal protests will not be accepted.
 Any protest filed by a participant shall be heard by the Director.
 After reviewing the protest submitted, the Director shall inform the protesting participant of the decision.
 The decision is final and not subject to further appeal.

 25. Insurance: All members need to carry liability insurance on any boat they might use during any Heartland Anglers Tournament.
 Failure to do so or reporting of false information will result in disqualification.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the membership form.